-- 2.1.
-Transit station upgrades:

-- 3.2.Bus availability/routing enhancements;
+- 1. Bus availability/routing enhancements;

-- 4.3.
+- 1.2.
 Parking improvements;

-- 5.4.
-Bicycle lanes or bike trail installations;
+- 1.3.Bicycle lanes or bike trail installations;

-- 6.5.
+- 1.4.
 Pedestrian safety enhancements;

-- 7.6.
-Sidewalk/lighting improvements:

-- 7. Provision of multi-modal linkages to/between community facilities;
+- 1.5.Sidewalk/lighting improvements;

-- 9.7.
+- 1.6.
 Roadway infrastructure improvements.

 As discussed in the ERI, future and existing development and redevelopment in the Highlands Preservation Area relies upon a complex network of roads, railways and bridges serving not only the municipality, but the county, the region and the state as a whole.
 A variety of modes of transportation are vital to ensuring efficient movement of people and goods, including but not limited to automobile, bus, rail, truck, bicycle and pedestrian.
 By promoting smart growth principles and efficient land use, the municipality and the Highlands Region as a whole can expand access to a multi-modal transportation system while protecting environmentally sensitive areas and Highlands resources.